EMC2016/CUDA_BitonicSort/README.md

 6. Copy the sorted array from the GPU's global memory back to the host memory.

 ## Optimization Strategies
-The total complexity of bitonic sort is O(n \log^2 n) for serialized computing.
+The total complexity of bitonic sort is O(nlog^2 n) for serialized computing.

 Several techniques are performed to improve its performance: